 Juneteenth for kids and Juneteenth activities for students: Freedom Day Juneteenth history explained with Juneteenth printable activities, emancipation lesson plans, book recommendations, activity sheets, including FREE Juneteenth flag coloring sheet printables.
+Inspiring, meaningful, and respectful ways to celebrate Juneteenth with kids!

 LEARNING JUNETEENTH FOR KIDS

-How do you explain Juneteenth to a child?
+How do you teach Juneteenth to children?

-How do they celebrate Juneteenth for kids?
+How do you celebrate Juneteenth with children?

 - Read about emancipation